 - (A) Nomination Deadline.
 No later than eleven months prior to the World Championships, Confederations or WBC members shall submit nominations in the form of a resume to the Secretary of the WBC for the positions of Chief Judge, Assistant Chief Judge, Chief Scorer, Assistant Chief Scorer, Chief Driver, Chief Video Operator, Homologator and Tournament Director. - (B) WBC Approval Deadline.
-No later than ten months before the World Championships, the WBC shall make their recommendation for appointments by simple majority vote.
+No later than ten months before the World Championships, the WBC shall make their recommendation for appointments by a simple majority vote.
 The Chairman of the WBC shall then submit the recommended nominations to the Chairman of the IWWF. - (C) Appointment by IWWF Deadline.
 No later than nine months before the World Championships, and on the recommendation of the WBC, the Chairman of the IWWF shall appoint the abovementioned positions for the World Championships. - (D) Different Confederations.
-The Chief Judge, Assistant Chief Judge and Chief Scorer shall be from different Confederations whenever possible.
+The Chief Judge, Assistant Chief Judge and Chief Scorer shall be from different Confederations whenever possible. - (E) Qualifications.
+Chief Officials shall be Level 1.